Emergency Coordination Center support team

 Application for membership is reviewed by the Team membership coordinator(s) and the KCEM Program Manager.
 Upon approval, prospective members then complete the "Emergency Worker Application" which is provided by King County Emergency Management.

-Members must be registered as State Emergency Workers and submit to a criminal history and driving record background check before participation.
+Members must register as State Emergency Workers and submit to a criminal history and driving record background check before participation.
 New members may be approved for provisional membership while the above steps are being completed.